 1. Aspen, United States

-Aspen has a reputation for being the winter playground of models and moguls, celebrities and socialites.
-With four mountains to choose from -- Aspen Mountain, Aspen Highlands, Buttermilk and Snowmass -- there's plenty of terrain for snow bunnies to give chase.
+In the United States and out, Aspen has a reputation for being the winter playground of models and moguls, celebrities and socialites.
+With four mountains to choose from – Aspen Mountain, Aspen Highlands, Buttermilk and Snowmass – there’s plenty of terrain for snow bunnies to give chase.